CalebSkinner1/FantasyDynasty/README.md

 # To Do

 ## near future ideas
-1. League History
-2. Future Value over Time
+1. Future Value over Time
-3. Model Fit
+2. Model Fit

 ## once season starts
 1. Some code will surely break